You two just had a fight. The first thing you should do is call a divorce lawyer!

 Wrong.
 You should never call an attorney in your heightened emotional state.
 First, the consult is rarely productive when you are angry and vengeful.
 Productive consults should focus on education of the law and divorce options.
 Second, in your anger, you are extremely vulnerable to unscrupulous lawyers who may trick you into paying for expensive litigation you don’t need.

-Before you call an attorney, please take some time to review this checklist of discussion points.
+Before you call an attorney, please spend some time reading my article, “Things to Consider Before Divorcing Your Spouse Forever.”
+Please also take some time to review this checklist of discussion points.

 - Is divorce the solution to my problems?